-The AAC Leadership Project is designed to develop high-quality researchers, teachers, scholars, and future leaders in the field of AAC.
+The AAC Doctoral Program is designed to develop high-quality researchers, teachers, scholars, and future leaders in the field of AAC.
 As part of the program, Ph.D. students complete three mentored research projects, which are structured to result in conference presentations and publications.

-Today, we are featuring the research of a recent graduate, Dr. Kelsey Mandak, who was on the AAC Leadership Project from 2015-2018.
+Today, we are featuring the research of a recent graduate, Dr. Kelsey Mandak, who was a student in the AAC doctoral program from 2015-2018.
 Kelsey completed her research projects under the mentorship of Dr. Janice Light.
 Throughout Kelsey’s doctoral studies, she established an important line of research to investigate family-centered services to improve results for children with complex communication needs who require AAC.

 As doctoral students progress through the Ph.D. program, the 3 research projects are viewed as key milestones which must be achieved in order to obtain your degree.
 The research projects are described below, along with a closer look at how Kelsey achieved these milestones.